vimaurya/vimaurya/README.md

 ## 🧑‍💻 About Me

 - 🌱 I’m currently learning Machine learning and exploring different programming languages and frameworks.
-- 👯 I’m looking to collaborate on open-source projects and innovative ideas.
 - 💬 Ask me about anything related to programming and technology.
 - 😄 Pronouns: He/Him